-Draupadi Vastraharan
+Draupadi Vastraharan:

 Once upon a time, Duryodhan had invited the Pandavas for a game of dice to Hastinapur.
 Shakuni, Duryodhan's maternal uncle had a pair of dice that would never disobey his will.
 As a result, Yudhishthir lost everything one-by-one, his property, kingdom, wealth, brothers and ultimately himself.
 Yudhishthir to the horror of everybody even puts Draupadi up as a bet for the next round and ends up losing her as well.
-Duryodhan commands his younger brother Dushasan to bring Draupadi forcefully to the court.
-Dushasan drags her to the court by her hair.
+Draupadi was horrified after hearing that she was staked in the game.
+She questions Yudhishtir's right on her as he had lost himself first and she was still the queen.
+Angry with Draupadi's behaviour, Duryodhan commands his younger brother Dushasan to bring her into the court forcefully.
+Dushasan brings her into the court, dragging her by the hair.

-On Duryodhan's command Dushasan begins to disrobe Draupadi.
-Seeing her husbands' passivity, Draupadi prays to Lord Krishna to protect her.
-Dushasan unveils layers and layers of her sari but due to Krishna's magical intervention her sari keeps getting extended and keeps piling on the courts floor.
+Duryodhan orders Dushasan to disrobe Draupadi as she was like a whore as she had five husbands.
+Seeing her husbands' passivity, Draupadi prays to Krishna to protect her.
+Dushasan unwraps layers and layers of her sari but due to Krishna's magical intervention her sari keeps getting extended and keeps piling on the courts floor.
 Everyone looks upon in awe, and Dushasan is forced to stop due to exhaustion.

-The events that took shape in the court of Hastinapur after the game of dice were horrific.
-Things could have been even worse for Draupadi had this not been the day of Akshay Tritiya.
+The events that took shape in the court of Hastinapur after the game of dice was horrific, but things could have been even worse.
+Draupadi could have been completely disrobed without Krishna's intervention and had it not been the day of Akshay Tritiya.

-Akshay Patra
+Gift of Akshay Patra:

-When Pandavas marched towards the forest to serve the next hirteen years in exile, a lot of Brahmans followed them.
-Yudhishtir pleaded with the Brahmans to return, but in vain.
-The brahmans refused to return and told Yudhishtir that they would not be a burden for the Pandavas.
+When Pandavas marched towards the forest to serve the next thirteen years in exile, a lot of Brahmanas followed them.
+Yudhishtir pleaded the brahmanas to return, citing the dangers and difficulties involved with forest lifestyle.
+The brahmanas refused to return and told Yudhishtir that they would not be a burden for the Pandavas.
 They added that they would source food on their own.
 Hearing this, Yudhistir fell into despair as now he couldn't provide food to the Brahmans who were following him out of love.
-Yudhistir's priest named Dhaumya adviced him to pray to Surya.
-Subsequently Yudhishtir started his meditation.
-Gladdened by his act, Surya appeared before Yudhishtir and gave him a vessel, Akshay Patra.
+Yudhistir's priest named Dhaumya adviced him to pray to Surya dev and also taught him the hymns to please Surya dev.
+Subsequently Yudhishtir started meditating and sang hymns praising Surya.
+Gladdened by his act, Surya appeared before Yudhishtir and gave him a vessel.
 The vessel could provide inexhaustible supply of food each day and could feed numerable people, until Draupadi partakes her portion of the food.
-Yudhishtira received the gift of Akshaya Patra from Surya on the auspicious day of Akshay Tritiya.
+Yudhishtira received the gift of Akshaya patra from Surya dev, which he used to serve food for all the needy on the auspicious day of Akshay Tritiya.

-Ved Vyas and Mahabharat
+Ved Vyas reciting the Mahabharat to Ganesh